 The purpose of the air gap is to prevent vacuum pressure from allowing drain water to be drawn back through the drain hoses into the dishwasher chamber.
 It works by allowing fresh air into the drain hose when any negative pressure occurs, eliminating any suction force.

 Without an air gap, there is the possibility, however slim, for drain water to siphon back into the dishwasher.
 This dirty water can contaminate clean dishes, and it can potentially be drawn back into the fresh water supply under certain conditions.

 The air gap fitting usually fits into an existing mounting hole on the top of the sink, and they are available in a variety of finishes to match your faucet and sink.

-In the high loop method, you take the drain line of the dishwasher and attach it as high as possible under the counter rim of the kitchen sink before connecting the end to the drain.
-In some areas, the high loop method is an approved option for dishwasher drain installation.
-The loop will help prevent a backed up drain or a large volume of water in the sink from siphoning back into the dishwasher.
-The high loop method is nowhere near as effective as an air gap, but it can help to prevent contaminated water from going back into the dishwasher.
+In the high loop method, the drain line of the dishwasher is looped up as high as possible under the sink countertop before it runs back down to connect to the drain system.
+In some areas, this high loop method is an allowable option.
+Because the top of the loop is located above the flood level of the dishwasher, it makes it unlikely that drain water can be siphoned back into the dishwasher.
+The high loop method is nowhere near as effective as an air gap, but it can help to prevent contaminated water from being drawn back into the dishwasher.

 Dishwasher Drain Connections With and Without a Garbage Disposal

 When there is a garbage disposal installed under the sink, the dishwasher drain line should run up through the air gap or high loop BEFORE it is connected to the nipple on the garbage disposal.
 Do not bypass the garbage disposal if it is present.